Buying a Steel Frame House

 2. Poor Insulation and Energy Efficiency

 Steel conducts heat around 300-400 times faster than wood and reduces the insulating properties of the walls by approximately 60%.
 This could result in the property receiving a rather poor EPC rating.
+Condensation can occur against the frame, accelerating corrosion and other damp-related risks.

 3. Steel Frames Aren’t Always Easy to Detect